juek/AddScriptPluginTypesetter/README.md

 * 1.0.0 Intial version

 ## New in version 1.1.0 ##
 * Added selection for 4 different script types to the editor area: 'Raw Output (in place)' corresponds to ver 1.0.0 output.
-The 3 new options 'JavaScript', 'jQuery' and 'Script URL' use Typesetter's native methods to add script code to a page.
+The 3 new options 'JavaScript', 'jQuery' and 'Script URL' use Typesetter's native methods to add script code to a page or load scripts from remote sources.
 * CodeMirror: We now use [CodeMirror](https://github.com/codemirror/CodeMirror) for a more pleasant UX and syntax highlighting for JavaScript/jQuery and mixed HTML/JS/CSS.
 * JavaScript Syntax Check: Code entered using the script types 'JavaScript' and 'jQuery' will be checked for syntax errors upon saving.
 * Prevent autosave: Typesetter's default autosaving (every 5 seconds) may lead to fragmented code.
 If the new syntax check works reliably (which yet needs a bit of testing), we might turn it on again.